prajwalnl/aks_deploy/README.md

 		```
 	- Get deployments in specific namespace
 		```
-		kubectl get deployments --namespace mcr-app-deployment
+		kubectl get deployments --namespace <k8s-namespace-name>
 		```

 # Azure pre-requistes

+> [!NOTE]
-> [!NOTE] Be cautious about creating resources in Azure and delete all resources after use.
+> Be cautious about creating resources in Azure and delete all resources after use.

 Create an Azure resource group and Azure service principal with a "Contributor" role for that resource group.